 I can assess your existing level of function for activities that you do everyday at home, at work or at play that you might currently find challenging and work out a treatment and exercise plan to restore comfort and mobility.

-You might like to check out the ProActive Movement Program, Book an Assessment or call to learn how I can help you.
+You might like to check out the ProActive Movement Program, Book an Assessment or call to learn how we can help you.

-As well as being a wonderful Osteopath, Kate is also an experienced Remedial Massage Therapist.
+Dr Kate Caine is also a qualified Remedial Massage Therapist.
 So….when do you need osteopathic massage versus a full Osteopathic treatment?